Heavy winds knock over Christmas tree in front of White House, but it’s back upright

 The lighting of the tree is an annual White House holiday tradition with a countdown and musical performances.
 This year’s tree is a new one, replacing an older tree that, according to NPS, developed a fungal disease known as “needle cast” that caused its needles to turn brown and fall off.

-The tree was scheduled to be lit Thursday, but there was no indication from the White House whether Tuesday’s incident will delay that.
-The Christmas tree outside the U.S. Capitol building was lit successfully Tuesday.
+The tree was scheduled to be lit Thursday, but there was no indication from the White House whether Tuesday’s incident might delay that.
+The Christmas tree outside the U.S. Capitol building was lit successfully on Tuesday.